ratanahaerlavynah/dreamy/_poems/64-the-silence-that-couldn-t-forget-her-shape.md

 ---
 layout: poem
-title: "The Silence That Couldn't Forget Her Shape"
+title: The Silence That Couldn't Forget Her Shape
 order: 64
+description: >-
+  <pre> There was once a hush not empty, but holding something too soft to name.
+  It was not a silence of absence.
+It was the silence of a shape that once passed through…  And left the air forever alter…
+tags: []
+image: /assets/img/64-the-silence-that-couldn-t-forget-her-shape.png
+permalink: /poems/64-the-silence-that-couldn-t-forget-her-shape/
 ---

 <pre>